 Wisdom – seeking understanding through a holistic education

-More specifically we will celebrate Mercy Day at the end of Term Three each year.
-This coincides with the opening of the doors of Baggot Street in Dublin, the refuge for the poor and marginalised called Mercy House.
-It opened on the feast of Our Lady of Mercy, 24 September 1827.
+As a member of the Australian Mercy Secondary Schools Association (AMSSA), we are part of the broader Mercy family, connecting with Mercy Colleges and Institutions across the region and the world.
+Our annual Mercy Mass celebrated in Term 3 celebrates our rich connection witht the Mercy faith.
+This celebration in Term 3 coincides with the opening of the doors of Baggot Street in Dublin, the refuge for the poor and marginalised called Mercy House which opened on the feast of Our Lady of Mercy, 24 September 1827.

-Although the Sisters of Mercy did not establish McAuley College, we have inherited their vision and we share their mission.
+Although the Sisters of Mercy did not establish McAuley College, we remain connected to the Sisters of Mercy and have inherited their vision and we share their mission.
 We embrace the legacy already established in the long history of education established in the Scenic Rim by the Sisters of Mercy.
-Both St Mary’s Catholic Primary School, Beaudesert and All Saints' Catholic Primary School, Boonah, (established in 1901 and 1957 respectively), were started by the Sisters of Mercy.
+Both St Mary’s Catholic Primary School, Beaudesert and All Saints' Catholic Primary School, Boonah, (established in 1901 and 1957 respectively), were started by the Sisters of Mercy and we continue the tradition of Mercy Education in the Scenic Rim.

 © Brisbane Catholic Education, McAuley College (2015)